statsmodels/statsmodels/docs/source/mixed_linear.rst

 and the :math:`\eta_{2j}` are independent and identically distributed with zero mean, and variance :math:`\tau_2^2`.

-Statsmodels MixedLM handles most non-crossed random effects models, and some crossed models.
+statsmodels MixedLM handles most non-crossed random effects models, and some crossed models.
 To include crossed random effects in a model, it is necessary to treat the entire dataset as a single group.
 The variance components arguments to the model can then be used to define models with various combinations of crossed and non-crossed random effects.

-The Statsmodels LME framework currently supports post-estimation inference via Wald tests and confidence intervals on the coefficients, profile likelihood analysis, likelihood ratio testing, and AIC.
+The statsmodels LME framework currently supports post-estimation inference via Wald tests and confidence intervals on the coefficients, profile likelihood analysis, likelihood ratio testing, and AIC.